fahey252/Azure532Certification/DesignAndImplementCloudServices/monitor-and-debug-a-cloud-service.md

 ### Monitor and Debug a Cloud Service
   * Logs and performance counter metrics.
 Can debug locally and remotely.
   * Can remote desktop to the machine to troubleshoot.
+  * Look at using monitoring (through the portal) and configuring alertsbased on __endpoint monitoring and host metrics__.

 #### Configure diagnostics using the SDK or configuration file
   * __Enabling the Azure Diagnostics__ module in your __service definition__, and then configuring the diagnostic data you want to collect.